it-gro/hugo-theme-w3css-basic/README.md

 After installing the theme we recommend you to take a look at the [exampleSite](//github.com/it-gro/hugo-theme-w3css-basic/tree/master/exampleSite) directory.
-You will find a working Hugo site configured with the this theme that you can use as a starting point for your site.
+You will find a working Hugo site configured with this theme that you can use as a starting point for your site.

 First, let's take a look at the